Chart Color Schemes

 Infrastructure

-Elizabeth East has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Elizabeth East has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects that may impact this area.
-Key projects include Elizabeth Vale Family Health and Wellbeing Hub, Edinburgh Central Mixed Use Development, Blakes Crossing Master Planned Community, and Lionsgate Business Park.
+AreaSearch has identified 11 projects likely impacting the area.
+Notable ones include Elizabeth Vale Family Health and Wellbeing Hub, Edinburgh Central Mixed Use Development, Blakes Crossing Master Planned Community, and Lionsgate Business Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.